DoorDash Market - Usability Testing

 What strategies do users use to find items without using the search bar?

-Users Prefer the Search Bar for Efficiency
+Navigating Without the Search Bar

 Users Expect Real-Time Stock Feedback When Adding Items

-Users expressed frustration when attempting to add more items to their cart than were available in stock, highlighting a significant gap in the app's real-time stock management feedback.
 Participants noted that the app allowed them to add items to their cart without warning about low inventory, leading to disappointment and wasted effort during checkout when unavailable items were flagged.